liamtoaldo/Osiris-pwm/README.md

 #### Build Script

-A build script is provided for easy building on Linux.
+A build script is provided for easy building.
 Docker is the only dependency.

 Using Docker has the following benefits:
 - Build Linux packages on Mac and Windows